thedogwiththedataonit/vercel-webhooks/SETUP.md

 Located in: `lib/projectNoGitUrl.tsx`

-Validates that a project has a Git repository connected.
+Validates that a project has a Git repository connected using direct REST API calls.

 **Parameters:**
 - `config.projectId` (string) - The Vercel project ID